Télétoon: Télétoon Sur Demande

-English services
+English service

-Teletoon and Cartoon Network are the English counterpart and sister channel to Télétoon, respectively.
-They broadcast most of the shows from its French-language counterpart in English.
+Cartoon Network (formerly known as Teletoon) is the English counterpart and sister channel to Télétoon.
+It broadcasts most of the shows from its French-language counterpart in English, as well as shows acquired from the namesake U.S. cable channel.

 Télétoon HD

 On March 24, 2014, Télétoon launched a high definition feed called Télétoon HD, which simulcasts the standard definition feed.
-The channel is available on Cogeco, then on Vidéotron and Bell Fibe TV.
+The channel is available on Cogeco, Vidéotron, Bell Fibe TV, and Shaw Direct..